![]() |

 };

-In the above fragemnt example.com is the initial value of $ORIGIN if none present in the zone file (pri.example.com).
+In the above fragment $ORIGIN example.com. is synthesized if none present in the zone file (pri.example.com).

 $ORIGIN is used in two contexts during zone file processing: